Household Distress Rose Every Quarter of 2025

-The American Distress Index has risen from 52.9 to 57.1 over the past twelve months.
-That's not a crisis number — but the direction, and the drivers, matter more than the score.
+The American Distress Index has risen from 56.0 to 64.0 over the past twelve months.
+Climbing steadily deeper into the Elevated zone through every quarter of 2025.
+Not a crisis number.
+But the direction, and the drivers, matter more than the score.

 Where We Are

-Buffer Depletion is the ADI’s largest component and its most important leading indicator.
-In our 2005–2024 backtest, Buffer Depletion peaked before Debt Stress by 9 quarters — it saw the 2008 crisis coming before delinquency rates moved.
+Buffer Depletion is the ADI’s most important leading indicator.
+In our 2005–2025 backtest, Buffer Depletion peaked before Debt Stress by 9 quarters.
+It saw the 2008 crisis coming before delinquency rates moved.

-After easing slightly in early 2025, Buffer Depletion reaccelerated in Q3 2025 to its highest z-score in two years.
+After easing slightly in early 2025, Buffer Depletion accelerated through Q3 and Q4 2025 to its highest z-score in two years.
 Two indicators drive it:

 Debt service ratio (TDSP): The share of disposable income going to debt payments remains elevated as high mortgage rates from 2022–2024 lock in high monthly obligations for recent buyers.
 This component hasn’t broken down, but it isn’t healing either.